khalmurad/qr-generator/README.md

 A simple web application that generates QR codes from URLs and outputs them as PDF files in A4 format.
 The application features both client-side and server-side validation, ensuring that only valid URLs are processed.

+## Project Overview

+This project is a PHP-based QR code generator that allows users to create QR codes from URLs and download them as PDF files.
+The application uses the Endroid QR Code library for generating QR codes and TCPDF for creating PDF documents with embedded QR codes and custom fonts.

 ## Features

 - Generate QR codes from URLs